Australian Council for Educational Research: ACER's work

-Some of ACER's work is conducted through its strategic research centres: Global Education Monitoring (GEM) Centre and Centre for School and System Improvement.
+Some of ACER's work is conducted through its Global Education Monitoring (GEM) Centre.

 ACER's research work has contributed to policy pertaining to Australian education, including learning progressions, the role of parents, the role of arts in education, teachers and school leaders, post-school education and training, tertiary students' engagement to equity in education.

 A consortium led by ACER coordinated the OECD Programme for International Student Assessment (PISA), an international assessment of reading, mathematics and science, from 1997 until 2015.
 The OECD appointed ACER to lead the development and implementation of the PISA 2025 across more than 90 countries and economies, working with partners TAO, cApStAn and HallStat.
 ACER was engaged by the OECD to lead the first ever Assessment of Higher Education Learning Outcomes (AHELO) and to develop all of the new literacy tasks for the Programme of International Assessment of Adult Competencies.

 ACER is also responsible for co-ordinating Australia's participation in the International Association for the Evaluation of Educational Achievement's Trends in International Mathematics and Science Study and Progress in International Reading Literacy Study.
 ACER has been involved in many other significant international studies and is a founding member of the Asia Pacific Educational Research Association (APERA) which links educational research organisations across the region.

 In addition to research, ACER administers testing programs for scholarship selection, university entrance, psychologists and human resource management, some of which are delivered online.
 Tests, books and other materials are also published and sold through ACER Press for the education, psychology, human resources, special needs and speech pathology markets.

-ACER is a registered higher education provider offering the Graduate Certificate of Education – Assessment of Student Learning and a Masters-level unit in Understanding Rasch Measurement Theory.
+ACER offers a Masters-level unit in Understanding Rasch Measurement Theory.
 ACER also manages an annual research conference held in Australia each year.

-Well known tests
+Well-known tests

 ACER develops or administers a large range of tests.
-Some of the more well known tests include:
+Some of the more well-known tests include: